Your essential guide to using equity release to pay for care

 Try the calculator

-Why use equity release to pay for care?
+Why use equity release to pay for long term care?

 If you have paid off (or nearly paid off) your mortgage and are aged 55 or over, equity release may be a good idea , particularly if you don’t want to move home or aren’t up to doing so.
 You could use an equity release scheme to unlock some of the value of your home as tax-free cash to put towards your care needs.
 For example, to adapt your home so you can get around more easily, fund care in your own home or buy an immediate need annuity so you have a regular income to pay for your care.